pip-services/pip-services-docs/content/en/net/commons/data/_index.md

 #### [TokenizedDataPage](tokenized_data_page)
 Data transfer object that is used to pass results of paginated queries.
 It contains items of a retrieved page and total number of items (optional ).
-Most often this object type is used to send responses to paginated queries.
+Most often, this object type is used to send responses to paginated queries.

 #### [TokenizedPagingParams](tokenized_paging_params)
 Data transfer object used to pass tokenized paging parameters for queries.
 It can be used for complex paging scenarios, like paging across multiple databases where the previous state is encoded in a token.
 The token is usually retrieved from the previous response.
-The initial request shall go with token == *null*
+The initial request shall go with token == *null*.

 </div>